 Mapping and Responding to Today’s Security Environment to Shape a Better Future

-The 22nd edition of the New Issues in Security Course (NISC) focuses on new and re-emerging security challenges arising from a rapidly changing global environment.
-The course examines the evolution of security, with a special focus on human security, the interlinkages among security-related issues, and the value of adopting a more forward-looking approach in order to proactively respond to new challenges and opportunities and shape a better future.
+The 23rd edition of the New Issues in Security Course (NISC) focuses on new and re-emerging security challenges arising from a rapidly changing global environment.
+The course examines the evolution of security, with a special focus on human security, the interlinkages among security-related issues, and the value of adopting a more forward-looking approach to security.
+It also shows why it has become increasingly important to understand today’s and tomorrow’s global security landscape in order to be able to proactively respond to new challenges and opportunities and shape a better future.

-The 22nd NISC will deepen your understanding of contemporary threats to prepare and empower you to have greater strategic impact.
-This eightweek course also offers you a unique opportunity to interact with a diverse group of participants and experts from a wide range of sectors (government, international organisations, civil society, the private sector and academia).
+The 23rd NISC will help deepen your understanding of contemporary threats to prepare and empower you to have greater strategic impact in all domains.
+This eight week course also offers you a unique opportunity to interact with a diverse group of participants and experts from a wide range of sectors (government, international organisations, civil society, the private sector and academia).